-AMP is unable to predict at this time whether mandatory GHG emissions limitations will be imposed by EPA or through some other regulatory vehicle, the impact on AMP generating assets or, more broadly, the impacts of any such limitations on the costs and reliability of wholesale electricity supplies.
-Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on AMP and/or the Participants could be material.
+AMP is unable to predict at this time whether mandatory GHG emissions limitations will be imposed by EPA, states, or through some other legislative or regulatory vehicle, and what impact any such limitations would have on the costs and reliability of wholesale electricity supplies.
+Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on AMP and the Participants could be material.